-Consideration of ability to pay was central to the Agreement between Just City and Shelby County.
+Consideration of ability to pay was central to the Agreement between Just City and Shelby County officials.
 Specifically, the Agreement requires that pretrial services officers interview arrestees about their finances to complete a written evaluation of the arrestee's ability to pay bail.
-Agreement ¶ 13(a).
+Agreement, Ex.
+4 ¶ 13(a).
 Judicial Commissioners must then use that ability-to-pay assessment when setting bail.
-Agreement ¶¶ 13(a), 13(c).
+Id. ¶¶ 13(a), 13(c).
 Consistent with Tennessee law, the Judicial Commissioner may set a bail amount only if other conditions will not reasonably ensure the safety of the community and the appearance of the arrestee.
 Id. ¶ 13(c) The bail amount must be affordable, and thus allow for release, if affordable bail would reasonably ensure the safety of the community and the appearance of the arrestee.
 Id.
 The bail amount may be unaffordable, and thus detain the arrestee, only if no other combination of release conditions would reasonably ensure the safety of the community and the appearance of the arrestee.
 Id.

-The General Sessions Judges implemented these changes through an administrative Standing Bail Order.
+The Presiding General Sessions Criminal Court Judge ("Presiding Judge"), together with other General Sessions Criminal Court Judges ("General Sessions Judges"), implemented these changes through an administrative Standing Bail Order.
 Standing Bail Order, Ex.
-5. As contemplated by the Agreement, the advocates and Shelby County stakeholders identified an ability-to-pay calculator.
-They also drafted bail forms that required judges to input the amount that an arrestee was able to pay, consider that amount before setting bail, and state whether they intended to release the individual on affordable bail or detain them on unaffordable bail.
-Original Bail Form at 2-4, Ex.
-7. The General Sessions Judges officially adopted the bail forms and agreed that Pretrial Services would use the ability-to-pay calculator identified by the parties.
-Spickler Decl. ¶¶ 14-16.
+5. In addition, the Presiding Judge directed implementation of an ability-to-pay calculator, and officially adopted bail forms requiring judges to input the amount that an arrestee was able to pay, consider that amount before setting bail, and state whether they intended to release the individual on affordable bail or detain them on unaffordable bail.
+Spickler Decl., Ex.
+1 ¶¶ 14-16; Original Bail Form, Ex.
+7 at 2-4.
 These new procedures were implemented beginning in early 2023 and remained in effect until HB 1719 was passed.
-Id. ¶ 16.
+Spickler Decl. ¶ 16.

 Soon after Shelby County began implementing the Agreement, Tennessee legislators introduced HB 1719 seeking to roll back these reforms.
-Spickler ¶¶ 17-18.
+Spickler Decl. ¶¶ 17-18.
 HB 1719 modified Section 40-11-118(b)(2) to maintain the requirement that the judge consider the arrestee's "financial condition," but add: "provided, that the defendant's ability to pay shall not be considered."
 HB 1719 did not define "financial condition" or "ability to pay," and did not explain how a judge was to consider one but not the other.
 Despite the lack of coherence, HB 1719 was enacted as 2024 Tenn.
 Pub.
 Acts Ch.
 869 and went into effect on May 1, 2024.

 Days before HB 1719 went into effect, the General Sessions Judges convened an administrative meeting to make decisions about the law's implementation.
 Spickler Decl. ¶ 22.
-The General Sessions Judges' administrative directives implementing HB 1719 are binding on the Judicial Commissioners under Tennessee law.
+The Presiding Judge's administrative directives implementing HB 1719 are binding on the Judicial Commissioners under Tennessee law.
 See Tenn.
-Code Ann. § 40-1-111(a)(1)(A)(iv) (requiring Judicial Commissioners to follow bail guidelines from the Presiding General Sessions Judge).
+Code Ann. § 40-1-111(a)(1)(A)(iv) (requiring Judicial Commissioners to follow bail guidelines from the Presiding Judge).